 This issue of getting things done at all cost is also present in the religious setting.
-This is common in the prophetic ministry where those who claimed to be called of God based the foundation of their ministry on falsehood.
-They loved to be addressed as prophets, but they do not possess the prophetic gifts and qualities of the office.
-Therefore their targets, which are the fame and benefits of the prophetic ministry, will be realized by claiming divine revelation of how God called them to be a prophet.
-This self-adduced office will be sustained by giving people false prophecies.
-Many claimed miracles are arrangements between the prophets and the persons healed just to tell the world that they are divinely called as prophets.
-This responsible for how many people who have been paid to claim to be under the influence of demon, or to be suffering from different types of diseases like HIV/AIDS, deafness, strokes etc., are easily delivered in many crusade grounds.
-We can only explain this kind of arrangement in line of Machiavellian principle that any means could be used to attain the level one is targeting, while all things should also be done to sustain it.
+This is common in A 312 the prophetic ministry where those who claimed to be called of God based the foundation of their ministry on 313 falsehood.
+They loved to be addressed as prophets, but they do not possess the prophetic gifts and qualities of 314 the office.
+Therefore their targets, which are the fame and benefits of the prophetic ministry, will be realized by 315 claiming divine revelation of how God called them to be a prophet.
+This self-adduced office will be sustained by 316 giving people false prophecies.
+Many claimed miracles are arrangements between the prophets and the persons 317 healed just to tell the world that they are divinely called as prophets.
+This responsible for how many people who 318 have been paid to claim to be under the influence of demon, or to be suffering from different types of diseases 319 like HIV/AIDS, deafness, strokes etc., are easily delivered in many crusade grounds.
+We can only explain this 320 kind of arrangement in line of Machiavellian principle that any means could be used to attain the level one is 321 targeting, while all things should also be done to sustain it.
+322

-Though it is a fact that Nigerians are predominantly religious people that practising three major types of religions, one cannot also deny the fact that the social manifestation of Machiavellianism depicts that Nigerians have not been following the ethical principles in these religions.
-18 This lack of regards for the teachings of religions has been identified as the factor behind the disorderliness in the society.
-Oshun supports this view when he opines that:

-As a result of sheer disregard for God and his laws which form the basis of life, human society finds itself in a situation of chaos and disorder.
-The Pauline outcry in Romans 1: 24, 26, 28 is guite apposite.
+Though it is a fact that Nigerians are predominantly religious people that practising three major types of religions, one cannot also deny the fact that the social manifestation of Machiavellianism depicts that Nigerians have not been following the ethical principles in these religions. ??8 As a result of sheer disregard for God and his laws which form the basis of life, human society finds itself in a situation of chaos and disorder.
+The Pauline outcry in Romans 1: 24, 26, 28 is quite apposite.
 The country, as a whole, presents a picture of a lawless society in which civility has no place (Judges 21:25).
 It is loathsome.
-19

-We are not oblivious of the fact that Machiavellianism as a socio-political philosophy is popular in the political sphere, but its core teaching and idea of separating morality from the means of getting one's goal achieved is implied in other aspects of lives of people in the society, especially in Nigeria.
-It can be arqued that Machiavellianism is flourishing in Nigeria because the society is receptive to immorality; this suggests that immorality in politics is the extension of the unethical behaviour in every other sphere of the society.
-We are forced to agree with Mala that it is an open secret that there is no aspect of our national life social, religious, economic, political, and judicial - which is not bedevilled by hydra-headed problems.20 What makes this argument convincing is that Machiavellian politicians are products of the society, this implies that if the society is morally inclined, there is a great tendency that it will produce moral politicians that will promote morality at every stage of political enterprise.
+This lack of regards for the teachings of religions has been identified as the factor behind the disorderliness in the 329 society.
+Oshun supports this view when he opines that: 19 We are not oblivious of the fact that Machiavellianism 330 as a socio-political philosophy is popular in the political sphere, but its core teaching and idea of separating 331 morality from the means of getting one's goal achieved is implied in other aspects of lives of people in the society, 332 333 especially in Nigeria.
+It can be argued that Machiavellianism is flourishing in Nigeria because the society is receptive to immorality; this suggests that immorality in politics is the extension of the unethical behaviour in 334 every other sphere of the society.
+We are forced to agree with Mala that it is an open secret that there is no 335 aspect of our national lifesocial, religious, economic, political, and judicial -which is not bedevilled by hydra-336 headed problems. ??0 VI.
+The Implication of Immoral Society for Nigerian Politics What makes this argument 337 convincing is that Machiavellian politicians are products of the society, this implies that if the society is morally 338 inclined, there is a great tendency that it will produce moral politicians that will promote morality at every stage 339 of political enterprise.
+340